Other Single Titles

-Emma Wright has finally escaped the dangerous man who’s dominated her life for the past six years.
-She’s taken her five-year-old son, Max, and fled across the country, seeking freedom, safety, a fresh start.
-But Max’s father is no fool.
-And he isn’t willing to give them up so easily.
+Emma Wright has finally escaped the dangerous man who’s controlled her every move for the past six years.
+Taking her five-year-old son, she has fled across the country–seeking freedom, safety and a fresh start.
+But Max’s father isn’t giving them up so easily.

 Vanessa Beacon’s hands shook as she stared down at the California driver’s license she’d had her gardener purchase for her several months ago.
 The photo was hers, along with the physical characteristics.
 Hair:Bld; Eyes:Bl; HT:5-06; WT:120.
 The name, birth date and address, however, were not.
 The name read, Emma Wright.
 Vanessa had chosen “Emma” because it was her mother’s middle name.
 “Wright” she’d selected as a reminder.
 She was doing the right thing.
 She had to believe that wholeheartedly or she would never have the courage to take such a risk.

 The clock ticked loudly on the wall of her expansive chrome and marble kitchen, seemingly louder than Manuel’s new plasma television, which she’d turned on in the living room to occupy their son, Dominick.
 She’d gone through her and Dominick’s suitcases, checked for Dominick’s new birth certificate, her driver’s license and the two credit cards she’d purchased as additional identification, and the teaching certificates in her new name.
 She also counted her cash and packed her maps.
 But she couldn’t help worrying that she’d forgotten something.

 God, she couldn’t make a mistake.
 Dominick’s life might depend on what she’d forgotten.